sictweb/dps945/graded-work/moves-project-webapi-specs.md

 claims | array (2) | Initially empty, for claims

 (1) Array of zero or more strings
-(2) Array of zero or more claims, each of which is a key-value pair of strings (see below)
+(2) Array of zero or more claims, each of which is an object as defined below

 #### Role